Migrating to MongoDB Atlas

-As part of merging the two organizations we will be sunsetting mLab’s service and migrating all users to MongoDB Atlas.
+As part of merging the two organizations we will be sunsetting mLab’s service and working with users to migrate to MongoDB Atlas.

 Migration Timing and Details

-mLab and MongoDB Atlas are currently working together to do the following:
+mLab and MongoDB Atlas have been working together to do the following:

-- Devise new Atlas packages and address feature gaps so that migrated deployments will have a similar level of service (with support, backups, etc…) for a similar price.
+- Ensure that migrated deployments will have a similar level of service (with support, backups, etc…) for a similar price.

 If your account has been sent a notification with an official deadline, you will see a banner with the deadline date after you’re logged into your mLab account.
-If not, rest assured that your database deployment(s) and all of our services will operate as usual, and you will be provided with plenty of advance notice on any action that may be required of you.
+If not, rest assured that your database deployment(s) and all of our services will operate as usual, and you will be provided with plenty of advance notice to migrate.

 Q. Does Atlas have similar management tools/features that mLab has?

 Feature-wise, the two MongoDB-as-a-Service products are more similar than they are different.
-Some capabilities that may be new to mLab users include cross-region replication; geographic data distribution via Global Clusters; enterprise security features such as encryption key management, granular database auditing, and LDAP support; and tight integration with the MongoDB Connector for Business Intelligence (BI).
+Some capabilities that may be new to mLab users include cross-region replication; geographic data distribution via Global Clusters; enterprise security features such as encryption key management, granular database auditing, and LDAP support; and tight integration with the MongoDB Connector for Business Intelligence (BI) and MongoDB Charts.

-mLab’s engineering team is being integrated into the greater MongoDB engineering organization, and we look forward to working on new features together.
+mLab’s engineering team was integrated into the greater MongoDB engineering organization, and we have been working on new features together.

 Be aware that:

-- There are some mLab features that don’t yet exist on Atlas (e.g., backups on the Atlas M2/M5 shared tier plans).
+- There are some mLab features that don’t yet exist on Atlas (e.g., backups on the Atlas M0 free tier).

-- You might not be able to migrate early if you are:
+- You might not be able to migrate now if you are:

 - Using mLab via Heroku’s add-on program and must be billed by Heroku (and cannot be billed by MongoDB, Inc.).

 - Using mLab’s Data API.

 - Running with an older version of MongoDB that mLab no longer supports (because you received an extension).

-Migrating to Atlas will require a connection string change, but if you have a for-pay mLab deployment and your target Atlas cluster is running on a Dedicated plan, you’ll be able to perform a migration with minimal downtime to your application.
+Migrating to Atlas will require a connection string change, but if you have a for-pay mLab deployment and your target Atlas cluster is running on the Atlas M10 or above, you’ll be able to perform a migration with very minimal downtime to your application.